Italian bond yields up marginally, still close to recent low

 Italian government 10-year bond yields rose slightly on Thursday from a near six-week low reached this week as nervous investors awaited more detail to emerge from the proposed 500 billion euro ($547.90 billion) EU recovery fund.
-Amid continued uncertainty over whether the fund will be financed by grants or loans, the 10-year BTP yield was up 1.1 basis points at 1.64%, not far from the 1.59% low it touched on Tuesday.
+Amid continued uncertainty over whether the fund will be financed by grants or loans, the 10-year BTP yield was up 1.8 basis points at 1.65%, though not far from the 1.59% low it touched on Tuesday.

 "The initial proposal (of a recovery fund) from Germany and France was seen as proactive, but at the same time there was opposition from other countries, offering counterproposals.
 Some headwinds to the idea already, so I guess markets are accepting that there will be ongoing political discussion around that," said Rainer Guntermann, rates strategist at Commerzbank.
 A group of European Union states will propose funding coronavirus recovery efforts with loans, not grants, as the Franco-German plan calls for.
 "The discussion is still early days, that's why markets tread water," Guntermann said.